Sector-Coupling with pypsa#

 The following example shows how to model the components of hydrogen storage separately, i.e. electrolysis, fuel cell and storage.

-First, let’s remove the simplified hydrogen storage representation:
+First, let’s remove the simplified hydrogen storage representation from the previous electricity model:

 n.remove("StorageUnit", "hydrogen storage underground")